gkrishnaks/WaybackEverywhere-Chrome/README.md

 ## What is Wayback Everywhere?

 Wayback Everywhere is a browser extension/addon that allows you to automatically redirect all pages to Internet Archive's [Wayback Machine](https://web.archive.org) except the site (domains) that are in 'Excludes' List, and auto-save to Wayback Machine if a page is not yet archived.
+There a archiving-oriented [reasons why you might want to do this](https://gitlab.com/gkrishnaks/WaybackEverywhere-Firefox/-/snippets/1799237).

 Examples: